Anti-inflammatory Effect for Successful Antibiotic (AGP) Alternative

 Heating while keeping your windows open

 First, inflammation costs energy.
 Simply raising the body temperature of an animal by one degree does not appear to be a big effect.
 It is the first visible sign of any inflammation typically triggered by IGFα.
-However, such a small increase comes with a large energy expenditure, particularly in relatively small animals such as poultry.
+However, already such a small increase comes with a large energy expenditure, particularly in relatively small animals such as poultry.
 All energy expenditure comes at the cost of feed conversion affecting the bottom line of any production.

 Driving with the handbrake on